 material sponge iron steel A variety of steels, including Damascus

-Attaching the handle to the shank Bamboo pin There are no bamboo pins in sight
+Attaching the handle to the shank Bamboo pin No bamboo studs at all

 Garda* Round Flat, round or none

-The American tanto adopted the sharpening from the katana and added chopped shapes
+The American tanto took over the sharpening from the katana and added chopped forms.

-In pursuit of spectacular appearance Modern knives have acquired serious disadvantages:
+In pursuit of a spectacular appearance, modern knives have acquired serious drawbacks:

-However, the tip strength of modern tantoids is very high, so sticking them into something hard is much safer - and it will turn out much better than with other knives.
+However, the point strength of modern tantoids is very high, so sticking them into something hard is much safer - and it will turn out much better than other knives.

 Tanto blades in Japanese culture

-Historically, Tanto blades are not a knife, but a sword, so they were most often worn in a sheath:
+Tanto blades historically are not a knife, but a sword, therefore, they were most often worn in a sheath:

 • for warriors - behind the belt, on the right;

-• for women - in the sleeve, fan or behind the obi belt.
+• for women - in a sleeve, a fan or behind an obi belt.

 1. Daito ("big tanto sword") - the main one, more than 66 cm.